TylorS/typed/apps/website/content/guides/keyed-template-collections.md

 An input being edited, a row observer, and a foreign widget all belong to the logical article. `many` expresses that identity so the renderer can keep the same child work while its position changes.

-This builds on [renderable values](/explore/renderable-normalization).
+This follows [Native events with Effect](/explore/native-events-with-effect).
 A fixed array of templates is sufficient for fixed output; use `many` when records can be added, removed, updated, or reordered.

 ## Give the record an identity independent of its position

+For newly created records, [generate an ID with `@typed/id`](/explore/id) in the creation command and retain it with the record.
+The renderer consumes that key; it does not generate one on each update.

 Use an ID that stays with the record.
 A title can change and an array index can refer to a different record after sorting, so neither is a reliable key for editable rows.